 Katherine then began receiving her husband's monthly pension payments.
 [Widow App. #1.720.860 - Cert. #A-9-1-32]

 She only survived for three more years.
 Burdened with hypertension, hardening of the arteries and heart disease, she was stricken by a cerebral hemorrhage at the age of 88 and succumbed to death on Oct.
 21, 1935.
 A printed obituary numbered her survivors as 10 grandchildren and 11 great-grandchildren.

 After Katherine's death, the Civil War pension appears to have been transferred to one of their offspring.
 [XC 2.651.304]

-Son Clarence Eugene Moss (1867-1939) was born on June 27, 1867 in Greene, Butler County.
+Son Clarence Eugene Moss (1867-1939) was born on June 22 or 27, 1867 in Greene, Butler County.
 At the age of 11, he dwelled with his Sturtz grandparents in Greene.
 Eventually he relocated to Washington State, settling in Spokane.
 In 1890, he was united in holy matrimony with May Ruby Teller (May 2, 1872-1928), a Michigan native.
 They produced a daughter, Katie Moss, named after Clarence's mother.
+The family made a home in Rockford, WA circa 1935.
 At the age of 71, he passed away in Spokane on June 5, 1939.

 ~ Daughter Lydia (Sturtz) Sheets ~

 Daughter Lydia Sturtz (1848-1911) was born on Sept.
 11 or 13, 1848 in Adams Township.

 When she was 26 years of age, on June 27, 1875, she was wedded to Levi Sheets ( ? - ? ).

 Widowed, Lydia passed away on Jan.
 17, 1911 at the age of 62.